 *Linen—When I buy new linens for my kid’s rooms, I put aside the old linens for camp.
 Keep that linen stored with the camp essentials from year to year, packed away with the covers in Ziploc Space Saver Bags so they take up less space.

 You can also find some fun linens for as low as $17.99 (or less with current sale) at H&M online.
-Walmart also sells complete bedding sets that are also inexpensive like this one
+Walmart also sells complete bedding sets that are also inexpensive like this one or this one

 *Mesh bags—For sending stockings/socks or underwear to the laundromat in camp.

 *Collapsible Folding Chair—You can buy this for $5 at Five Below.
 This is what they look like.

 (Stationery sets like this one for girls)